withtally/dao.new/README.md

 ## shared-frontend

-The shared-frontend package holds some webapp components used by both the contracts-frontend and wizard-frontend packages.
+The shared-frontend package holds some webapp components used by both the minter-admin-frontend and wizard-frontend packages.

 ## wizard-frontend